Class cancellations due to COVID

 - submit in person (PCC Southeast Campus, Administration Hall Room 304, 7901 SE Division St, Portland OR 97206).

-- An email will be sent by PCC to the student’s email address within five business days of the receipt of the registration packet and will include registration status confirmation and payment instructions.
+- An email will be sent by PCC to the student’s email address within six business days of the receipt of the registration packet and will include registration status confirmation and payment instructions.

 - Instructions for creating a MyPCC student account: